-Doctors generally diagnose chickenpox based on the telltale rash.
+Doctors generally diagnose chickenpox based on the rash.

-In otherwise healthy children, chickenpox typically requires no medical treatment.
+In otherwise healthy children, chickenpox typically needs no medical treatment.
 Your doctor may prescribe an antihistamine to relieve itching.
 But for the most part, the disease is allowed to run its course.

 If you're at high risk of complications

-For people who have a high risk of complications from chickenpox, doctors sometimes prescribe medications to shorten the duration of the infection and to help reduce the risk of complications.
+For people who are at high risk of complications from chickenpox, doctors sometimes prescribe medications to shorten the length of the infection and to help reduce the risk of complications.

-If complications do develop, your doctor will determine the appropriate treatment.
-Treatment for skin infections and pneumonia may be with antibiotics.
-Treatment for encephalitis is usually with antiviral drugs.
-Hospitalization may be necessary.
+If complications develop, your doctor will determine the appropriate treatment.
+He or she may prescribe antibiotics for skin infections and pneumonia.
+Brain inflammation (encephalitis) is usually treated with antiviral drugs.
+You may need to be hospitalized.